 If you’re the partner (or even the parent, sibling, child, or friend) of an adult with ADHD, you’re also among folks who “get it.”
 Here we:

-- Understand—that you can love your ADHD partner to bits and still sometimes want to throttle ’em.
+- Understand—that you can love your ADHD partner to bits and still sometimes want to run screaming from the room

 - Definitely won’t tell you how screwy or controlling or sadistic you are—for hoping life can get better.
 Because it absolutely can.

-If, on the other hand, you want to argue about ADHD’s existence or deny the reality that is millions of people’s lives, we encourage you to find more responsive outlets.
+If, on the other hand, you want to argue about ADHD’s existence or deny the reality that is millions of people’s lives, we encourage you to those echo chambers.
 We’re focused on facts and solutions—and enjoying happier, healthier lives.

 I hope you’ll join us in the ADHD Amusement Park—where we specialize in roller coasters.
 How come?
 I explain in Why An ADHD Roller Coaster?